 There’s no doubt Johnny Depp has had some iconic film roles, besides his celebrity beard style.
 One characteristic of Johnny’s beard is his versatility, despite never growing a full beard.

 While there are some roles he changed his beard slightly, he typically maintains a charmingly neat yet thick beard with a mustache.
 It’s slightly different from the equally impressive Tony Stark beard.

 It has become a part of his signature look while also making him rugged and debonaire for many roles, such as Captain Jack Sparrow in Pirates of the Caribbean or the well-shaped circle beard.
 We discuss all of these different Johnny Beard styles below.

 The Johnny Depp beard style is typically characterized as the “goatee” or, more specifically, the “French-style goatee.”
 This style comprises a mustache connected to a small beard on the chin, while the cheeks are left clean-shaven.
 The goatee is often worn narrow, and the chin beard is sometimes lengthened, accentuating Depp’s angular face shape.
 This style has become synonymous with Depp due to his frequent adoption of it both on and off screen.

 Johnny Depp is renowned for sporting the ‘Captain Jack Sparrow’ facial hair style, which is essentially a mix of a goatee and moustache.
 It’s also referred to as a ‘Van Dyke’, characterized by a detached moustache and a pointed beard.

 Iconic Beard Styles

-Though many of his facial hair styles are different, he sometimes removes the beard entirely depending on his current role.
-His facial hair typically matches whatever hairstyle he’s rocking at the time as well.
+Though many of his facial hair styles are different, he sometimes removes the beard entirely, depending on his current role.
+His facial hair also matches whatever hairstyle he’s rocking at the time.

 As much of a changeling as he is, Depp pulls off rugged to sophisticated and neat beard styles with a light artistic flair.